Skip to main content

 Operation procedure

-1. Select the root project in the Model Navigator.
+1. Select the root project in [Model Navigator].

-2. From the project screen, click the [Start] link for the product line.
+2. Click the [Start] link for the product line from the project screen.

-3. This will allow you to use features that support product line development.
+3. This allows you to use the features that support product line development.

-• After you start product line development and save the project, you cannot stop product line development.
+• Once you start product line development and save the project, you cannot stop product line development.

 Feature models are created and edited in the feature editor.
-To switch to the Feature Editor, do the following:
+To switch to the feature editor, follow the steps below.

 Operation procedure

-1. Click [Feature Model] in the product line of the project screen to switch to the feature editor.
+1. Click [Feature Model] displayed in the product line on the project screen to switch to the feature editor.

 You can also switch to the feature editor by following the steps below.

-1. Switch the navigator to the Product line navigator.
+1. Switch the navigator to [Product line navigator].

 2. Select [Feature Model] directly under the project.

-To add features using the Feature Editor, follow the steps below, similar to model editing in the tree diagram.
+To add a feature using the feature editor, follow the steps below, just like editing a model in the tree diagram.

 Operation procedure